Believe it or not, this was my first time using Git. I wanted to talk about my experiences with it.

 So, what are my experiences with Git?
 I think the system is great for collaborators on the same project.
 The ability to create branches and work on them without affecting the main branch is great when people want to work on multiple features at the same time.
 Would I use Git again for my personal projects if I am not collaborating with anyone else?
 Probably not.

 My main reason for not using Git probably stems from my lack of confidence with the system itself.
 I’m always a bit hesitant when I want to merge branches or pull changes.
 I always have that thing at the back of my head asking “What if you did this wrong and you lose all your work?”.
-Perhaps a little more practice with Git might calm these nerves, but I never saw Git as critical, especially for someone like me, who classifies himself as a hobbyist programmer.
+Perhaps a little more practice with Git might calm these nerves.
+But I never saw Git as critical, especially for someone like me.
+I see myself as a hobbyist programmer.

-All-in-all, Git is great if you want to work with others, or want a web-based solution for sync’ing your source code.
+All-in-all, Git is great if you want to work with others.
+It’s also great if you want a web-based solution for sync’ing your source code.
 But for me, I’ll just stick with the good ol’ copy/paste when I want to sync my projects across multiple computers.